Quantization Algorithms#

 Following are the various algorithms available in Core ML Tools to quantize a model:

-• Post Training (data free) weight quantization
+• Post-training (data-free) weight quantization

-• Post Training (data calibration) activation quantization
+• Post-training (data calibration) activation quantization

-• GPTQ algorithm for weight quantization (post training data calibration)
+• GPTQ algorithm for weight quantization (post-training data calibration)

-• Fine tuning based algorithm for quantizing weight and/or activations
+• Fine-tuning based algorithm for quantizing weight and/or activations

 This algorithm uses the round-to-nearest (RTN) method to quantize the model weights.
 This is the fastest approach for quantizing the model weights.

-Suggetsed API(s):
+Suggested API(s):

-Post Training (data calibration) activation quantization#
+Post-training (data calibration) activation quantization#

 This algorithm quantizes the activations using a calibration dataset.
 The data is passed through the model and the range of values that the activations take is estimated.
 This estimate is then used to compute the scale / zero-point using the RTN method for quantizing the activations.
-Suggetsed API(s):
+Suggested API(s):

-GPTQ algorithm for weight quantization (post training data calibration)#
+GPTQ algorithm for weight quantization (post-training data calibration)#

 This algorithm is based on the paper GPTQ: Accurate Post-Training Quantization for Generative Pre-trained Transformers.
 The layerwise compression paradigm helps to compress a sequential model layer-by-layer by minimizing the quantization error while quantizing the weights.
-Each layer is compressed by minimizing the L2 norm of the difference betwen the layer’s original outputs and the outputs obtained by using the compressed weights.
+Each layer is compressed by minimizing the L2 norm of the difference between the layer’s original outputs and the outputs obtained by using the compressed weights.
 The outputs are computed using a few samples of training data (around 128 samples are usually sufficient).
 Once a layer is compressed, the layer’s outputs are used as inputs for compressing the next layer.

-Suggetsed API(s):
+Suggested API(s):

-Fine tuning based algorithm for quantizing weight and/or activations#
+Fine-tuning based algorithm for quantizing weight and/or activations#

 This algorithm is also known as quantization-aware training (QAT) as described in the paper Quantization and Training of Neural Networks for Efficient Integer-Arithmetic-Only Inference.
 QAT allows for quantizing both weights and activations.
-The model is fine tuned upon simulating quantization on the weights and / or activations to recover the accuracy lost upon quantizing the model.
+The model is fine-tuned upon simulating quantization on the weights and/or activations to recover the accuracy lost upon quantizing the model.

-Suggetsed API(s):
+Suggested API(s):

 PyTorch quantization APIs